gwtony/macedon/README.md

 # macedon-go
 Description
 ===========
-Http (with purge dns) api for consul
+Http (with purge dns) api for etcd
 * create a record
 * delete a record
 * read a record